 In What Zone Do Hot Peppers Grow Best?

-Hot peppers are at home in the tropics and will only grow as perennials in USDA zones 9 and above, but gardeners in cooler zones can grow them as annuals.
+Hot peppers are at home in the tropics and will only grow as perennials in USDA zones 10 and 11, but gardeners in cooler zones can grow them as annuals.
 They can take anywhere from 55 to 150 days to bear fruit after transplanting, so the best variety for a particular region depends on the length of the growing season.
 If you grow peppers in containers that you can bring indoors, you can grow most varieties anywhere.

 When Should You Plant Hot Peppers?